Don't be high absorbency blame kitchen roll

 • Is whatever you’re taking the blame for the sole cause of the issue?

-• Are you denying the existence of other evidence that would indicate that you weren’t acting alone or solely responsible?
+• Are you denying the existence of other evidence that would show that you weren’t acting alone or solely responsible?

 • Aside from this ‘one thing’ or however many things, are you saying that it was perfect or the outcome would have been different?
 On what basis?
 How do you know this?

 • How’s this taking the credit for other people’s behaviour working out for you?
-Yeah… I thought not so good….
+Yeah, that’s what I thought.
+Not so good.

-Blame is a decision so it’s critical to sanity check your basis for taking all of it and to ensure that you know the line between blame and responsibility.
-One side has your self-esteem including self-compassion, empathy and respect of you and others and the other side has pain and distortion.
+Blame is a decision, so it’s critical to sanity check your basis for taking all of it.
+Ensure that you know the line between blame and responsibility.
+One side has your self-esteem, including self-compassion, empathy and respect for you and others.
+The other side has pain and distortion.
 Choose wisely.

 Your thoughts?